ewfx/aidhp-technotitans/README.md

 - Backend: Built with Python, leveraging FAISS for efficient similarity search and finally RAG models, SerpAPI and Open AI API for recommendation systems
 - Frontend: Angular for a responsive and user-friendly interface, with Bootstrap for styling and Chart.js for displaying financial data and insights.
-- AI: OpenAI API for natural language processing in the chatbot and DistilBERT for personalized investment suggestions.
+- AI: grok API for natural language processing in the chatbot and DistilBERT for personalized investment suggestions.
 - Automation: pywin32 for automating personalized email communication and machine learning models to predict churn.

 ## 🚧 Challenges We Faced